-Year Blind Not Blind 2022 \$2,260 \$1,350
+Year Blind Not Blind 2023 \$2,460 \$1,470

 If a retiree exceeds the income limitations in any given year up until attaining age 65, the retiree must be placed on a preferred list with the New York City Department of Citywide Administrative Services.
 The retiree's placement should be based on the positions the retiree is qualified for, in a salary grade not to exceed that from which the person retired.
-NYCERS will continue to pay the disability pension benefit until the retiree is picked up off the list, NYCERS must cease paying the disability pension - even if the retiree does not accept the position.
+NYCERS will continue to pay the disability pension benefit until the retiree is picked up off a preferred list.
+Once the retiree is picked up off the list, NYCERS must cease paying the disability pension -- even if the retiree does not accept the position.